 Pricing is pretty standard here – most meals will cost around £10, depending on what you order.
 I recommend going with friends, purchasing your own meal, and then splitting a dessert.
 The dessert is really the best part!

-If you want to avoid the crowds, visit earlier in the morning like I did.
+If you want to avoid the crowds, visit earlier in the morning as I did.
 I can only imagine how busy it must get later in the day when more people are awake!

 Recommended by Krystianna from Volumes & Voyages.